uniomni/BGcluster/README.rst

 BGcluster
 =========

-This the repository for the scripts and documentation relating to the Beowulf cluster at Badan Geologi.
+This the repository for the scripts and documentation relating to the Beowulf cluster at Badan Geologi (tambora.vsi.esdm.go.id).

 Contacts